-The €500 euro note may have been removed from circulation last April, but it has actually been banned from sale in the UK since 2010 due to its association.
+The €500 euro note may have been removed from circulation last April, but it has actually been banned from sale in the UK since 2010 due to its negative associations.
 The UK’s Serious Organised Crime Agency (precursor to the modern day NCA) found that 90% of €500 notes sold in the UK were in the hands of organised crime.

 Equally the Spanish had a 500-euro problem, with the largest concentration of the note in Europe accounting for a quarter of the bills in circulation.
 The reason?
 Real estate corruption, a burgeoning black-market economy post global financial crisis.
 In Spain, housing prices had grown out of control and regional authorities had grown greedy and open to bribes for new land and development.
 Enter the €500 note.

 But what is the specific appeal of the 500 euro?
 It is much the same of any large denomination bill.
 Created to replace the larger denominations of pre euro currencies it initially satisfied a European desire to retain a cash-based economy, yet its high denomination lends to crime.
 Firstly, there’s a physical advantage in transporting large sums of cash purely by weight, a large monetary value can be concentrated into a small volume of notes.
 The appeal of cash is that it is largely anonymous, lending itself to money laundering, drug dealing and tax evasion.
 Returning to the Spanish case, it was thought that many normal people were evading tax using the 500 euro note to hide transactions and income from authorities.